microsoft/onnxruntime-training-examples/StableDiffusion-finetune/README.md

 #### AzureML Workspace
 - An AzureML workspace is required to run this demo.
 Download the config.json file ([How to get config.json file from Azure Portal](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-environment#workspace)) for your workspace.
 - The workspace should have a gpu cluster.
 This demo was tested with GPU cluster of SKU [Standard_ND40rs_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/ndv2-series).
 See this document for [creating gpu cluster](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-compute-cluster?tabs=python).
-We do not recommend running this demo on `NC` series VMs which uses old architecture (K80).
 - The submission script expects the following information in `ws_config.json` (see `ws_config_template.json` for an example):
 ```json
 {